home page -literary living area

 life of the actor

-Conversely, being a theatrical actor outside of dramaturgical work isn’t authentically a matter of regarding all interaction theatrically (unless one designs to do so).
-The theatrical actor truly loves, too, and all life that is heartfully worthwhile.
-So, it’s honest for others to not know that one is an “actor,” yet honest to confess it offhand.
+But, being a theatrical actor outside of dramaturgical work isn’t authentically a matter of regarding all interaction theatrically (unless one designs to do so).
+The theatrical actor truly loves, too; and enjoys all life that is heartfully worthwhile.

 There are occasions in film/video where the formal presumption of character role allows its actor to invisibly drop the role.
 Most recently, I’ve seen this in Terrence Malick’s “Knight of Cups,” where documentation among celebrity friends is postured as scripted acting.
-This also occurs when Directors invite improvisational freedom by the actor.
-Indeed, any professional actor may confide (if not avow, for the sake of privacy) that the permeable membrane between named role and oneself is what it’s all about—ecstatic, “erotic.”
+This also occurs when directors invite improvisational freedom by the actor.
+Indeed, any professional actor may confide (if not avow, for the sake of privacy) that

 A master teacher isn’t turning every interaction into a teachable moment.

-A trans-personalness, so to speak, of interpersonal relations expresses an engaged self limitedly, each living her/his separate lifelong paths.
-(And she may feel masculine, he feel feminine, each living with others who get anxious about that).
-The happiest marriage is flexibly manifold, if it’s durable, though their braiding is intimate (beautifully so, one hopes).
+A trans-personalness, so to speak, of interpersonal relations expresses an engaged “self” limitedly: each person living her/his singular lifelong paths.
+(And she may commonly feel masculine, he commonly feeling feminine, which is in each case part of common desire to be wholly flourishing).
+The happiest marriage is flexibly manifold, thus durable by flexible presence of oneSself in daily scenes of mutual engagement.

 living where everyone’s a playwright